-Recycling Melbourne 2020 ☕: Why Coffee Cups Can Cause Problems ☕
+Recycling Melbourne 2023: Why Coffee Cups Can Cause Problems ☕

 However, it really has come on in leaps and bounds in coffee culture in recent years.
-In this blog we take a look at the issues caused by recycling coffee cups and why we can make simple changes that will reduce the issue.
+In this blog, we take a look at the issues caused by recycling coffee cups and why we can make simple changes that will reduce the issue.

-Waster offers low cost and reliable waste and recycling Melbourne services to small and medium Australian businesses.
-With our flexible 30 day agreements and no hidden roll over clauses – you can say good by to stressing about your waste services.
-Check out our services online today:
+Waster offers low-cost and reliable waste and recycling Melbourne services to small and medium Australian businesses.
+With our flexible 30-day agreements and no hidden rollover clauses, you can say goodbye to stressing about your waste services.

-When you walk on any Melbourne (or Australian street)- you will meet people drinking from takeaway coffee cups.
+When you walk on any Melbourne (or any other Australian) street, you will meet people drinking from takeaway coffee cups.
 It is really a habit and practice that did not exist 20 or 30 years ago.

-As per ABC news: “Disposable coffee cups, which look like they are made of paper, have been found to contain plastics that do not break down and are damaging to the environment.”
+As per ABC News: “Disposable coffee cups, which look like they are made of paper, have been found to contain plastics that do not break down and are damaging to the environment.

-“Coffee cups are estimated to be the second-largest contributor to litter waste after plastic bottles.”
+“Coffee cups are estimated to be the second-largest contributor to litter waste after plastic bottles.

-“It is estimated Australians use 1 billion disposable coffee cups each year.”
+“Australians use 1 billion disposable coffee cups each year.

 “Richard Fine, who founded biodegradable coffee cup manufacturer Biopak a decade ago, estimated up to 90 per cent of all disposable cups ended up in landfill, equating to around 60,000 kilograms of plastic waste per annum.”

-Practical responses to the problem
+Recycling Melbourne: practical responses to the problem

+The ABC suggests the following simple avoidance measures to prevent the issue and of course, prevention is better than cure.
 There are four practical things that you can do to reduce coffee cup landfill that will not mean giving up your daily coffee ritual.

 – “Don’t take away — drink your coffee from ceramic cups at the cafe”